hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storeserv.md

      	# source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json

-6. Source the environment variables from the Environment Variables file created during initial installation.<!--- based on your configuration and the details of the StoreVirtual scale specified in the `/root/overcloud-config.json`-->
+6. Source the environment variables from the JSON Environment Variables file created during initial installation.<!--- based on your configuration and the details of the StoreVirtual scale specified in the `/root/overcloud-config.json`-->

-		# source /root/env_vars
+		# source /root/kvm-custom-ips.json

 7. Launch install script to update the overcloud.